-3.6 Child on Child abuse policy including sexual violence and harassment
+3.5 Peer on peer abuse policy including sexual violence and harassment

-We recognise that children are capable of abusing their peers and it can take various forms - we robustly hold the view that it could happen here.
-Children can be victims, and perpetrators, in their own relationships.
-This will be dealt with in line with the statutory guidance set out in KCSIE 2023 and as outlined in the guidance Sexual violence and sexual harassment between children in schools and colleges.
-In KCSIE 2023, the definition of child-on-child abuse includes:
+We recognise that children are capable of abusing their peers and it can take various forms.
+This will be dealt with in line with the statutory guidance set out in Part 5 of KCSIE 2021 and as outlined in the guidance Sexual violence and sexual harassment between children in schools and colleges.
+In KCSIE 2021, the definition of peer on peer abuse includes: